guidobouman/panelsnap/README.md

 The keycode which triggers the navigation to the previous panel.

 `navigation.buttons`:
-An object containing $nextButtony and $prevButton.
+An object containing $nextButton and $prevButton.

 `navigation.buttons.$nextButton`:
-A jQuery Object to bind a click-event to trigger the navigation to the next panel.
+A jQuery Object to bind a click-event to to trigger the navigation to the next panel.

 `navigation.buttons.$prevButton`:
-A jQuery Object to bind a click-event to trigger the navigation to the previous panel.
+A jQuery Object to bind a click-event to to trigger the navigation to the previous panel.

 `navigation.wrapAround`:
 Boolean telling the plugin wether or not next/prev navigation should wrap around the begining and end of the panelset.